o-t-w/blog/src/content/blog/emoji.md

 ```
 Paraphrasing [Monica Dinculescu](https://meowni.ca/posts/emoji-emoji-emoji/), who previously worked as an engineer on Google Chrome:

 Chrome will first look up the glyph corresponding to ♥ in the Comic Sans font.
-It won’t find it, so it will use whichever emoji font is on the user's system.
-We were lucky here because Comic Sans doesn’t contain any emoji.
+It won’t find it, so it will look through the rest of the fonts we've listed and use whichever emoji font is on the user's system.
+We were lucky here because Comic Sans doesn’t contain this emoji.
 The problem is, some fonts designed for regular text do contain the black pseudo-emoji were trying to avoid.
 On a Mac, for example, the system font contains a black heart symbol.

 ```html
 <h1 style="font-family: system-ui, Apple Color Emoji, 'Segoe UI Emoji', 'Noto Color Emoji';">I ♥ emoji</h1>
 ```

-Chrome will first look up the glyph corresponding to ♥ in San Francisco (the system font on mac) and it *will* find it, so the code will not render a colorful emoji.
+Chrome will first look up the glyph corresponding to ♥ in SF Pro (the system font on mac) and it *will* find it, so the code will not render a colorful emoji.

-A more reliable way to render a character as an emoji is to append the variation selector `&#xFE0F;` to the emoji:
+As well as setting the font, you should also append the variation selector `&#xFE0F;` to the emoji:

 ```html
 <h1>I ♥&#xFE0F; emoji</h1>